erinfry6/AncGeneExpReconstructionBT/README.md

 				home/scripts

+				home/BayesTraitsV2

-Place the contents of this repository in the scripts folder.
+Place the contents of this repository in the scripts folder, except for the BayesTraitsV2.
+Place this in the home/BayesTraitsV2 folder.

 BayesTraits Manual: http://www.evolution.rdg.ac.uk/BayesTraitsV2.0Files/TraitsV2Manual.pdf